Twitter seeks new CEO, and more users, as Costolo exits

 "Prospective buyers have been interested in purchasing Twitter in the past, and during the interim (CEO) search period we believe the opportunity for acquisition is heightened," Jefferies analysts wrote in a client note.

-Twitter's current market value is about $23.5 billion (15 billion pounds), suggesting a bid would have to be pitched at around $30 billion.
+Twitter's current market value is about $23.5 billion, suggesting a bid would have to be pitched at around $30 billion.

 For now the main issue for investors is the lack of clarity on the company's prospects, Macquarie Research analysts wrote.